-English may be the world’s lingua franca, but the way it’s spoken is very different from place to place.
-Here are some useful American English words and phrases that will help you understand just what the hell ‘merkans are talking about.
-Thanks to the influence of American television shows around the world, chances are you’ve heard many of these words and phrases before — but we bet you won’t know the real meaning of all of them.
+English may be a global lingua franca, but the way it’s spoken is very different from place to place.
+Here are some useful American English words and phrases that will help you understand just what the heck ‘merkans are talking about.
+Thanks to the influence of American television shows around the world, chances are you’ve heard many of these examples before — but do know the real meaning of all of them?

 21. What’s up? / Wassup? / ‘sup?